opencontainers/umoci/doc/site/reference/roadmap.md

 functionality, but I'm not entirely convinced that it will work as well as expected (especially given the enormous amount of special casing in `go-mtree` that already exists in order to implement `tar` archive support).

-### Bus Factor ###

-At the moment this project was effectively entirely written and maintained by one person.
-This is obviously an unsustainable development model, and also raises several other issues.
-In addition, currently there is no public mailing list for the development of umoci (nor is there a security mailing list) which makes it difficult to on-board new maintainers or significant contributors.